mkdocs/mkdocs/docs/user-guide/custom-themes.md

 ### Theme Meta Files

 The various files required for packaging a theme are also ignored.
-Specifically, the `mkdocs_theme.yml` configuration file and any Python files.
+Specifically, the `elstir_theme.yml` configuration file and any Python files.

 ### Dot Files

-Theme authors can explicitly force MkDocs to ignore files by starting a file or directory name with a dot.
+Theme authors can explicitly force elstir to ignore files by starting a file or directory name with a dot.
 Any of the following files would be ignored:

 ```text